Dyson and LG are two leading brands in the world of stick vacuums, each with a range of products at different prices

 We suck up cornflakes, potting mix and flour, pet hair, pebbles and sand to simulate common scenarios, and we also rate vacuums on ease of use, noise and battery life.

-Dyson Gen5detect Absolute vs LG CordZero A9T-Ultra
+Dyson Gen5detect Absolute vs LG A9X-AUTO2

-If you're looking for a stick vacuum in the $1500+ realm, these two are probably on your wishlist: they're the top-of-the-line models from both brands.
+If you’re looking for a stick vacuum in the $1500 realm, these two are probably on your wish list: they’re the top-of-the-line models from both brands.

-These models have all the bells and whistles: the LG has an auto-empty feature and second battery, while the Dyson has a fancy laser floor-head to illuminate dust and an LCD screen that shows what size of particle is being picked up.
+These models have all the bells and whistles: the LG has an auto-empty feature and second battery, while the Dyson has a fancy laser floorhead to illuminate dust and an LCD screen that shows what size of particle is being picked up.

 The Dyson has a longer run time, but the LG’s second battery means you can double its run time.
 They both come with HEPA filters and a host of accessories.

-And you'll never be alone when something goes wrong or a business treats you unfairly.
+Thanks to CHOICE, you’ll never be alone when a business treats you unfairly.
+You can support our work by joining or donating to our cause.